Open Banking regulations

 This status means that banks and other financial institutions that provide payment accounts must allow their users to access their accounts via Moneyhub.

-The Financial Conduct Authority and AISP regulated
+The Financial Conduct Authority & AISP and PISP regulated

 The Financial Conduct Authority (FCA) has released some information on a consumer's rights who share their information with a third party application, such as Moneyhub.
 The following is an excerpt from this information: